 Emily K. Gade, Sarah K. Dreier, John Wilkerson, and Ann Washington.
-"Congressional Religiosity: A Web Archive Approach to Measuring Legislator Attributes."
-(Invited to revise and resubmit, British Journal of Political Science).
+"Congressional Religiosity: A Web Archive Approach to Measuring Legislator Attributes." (under review, revise and resubmit, British Journal of Political Science).

 Sarah K. Dreier, James Long, and Stephen Winkler.* "African, Religious, and Tolerant?
 How Religious Diversity Shapes Attitudes Towards Sexual Minorities in Africa."
 (Invited to revise and resubmit, Politics & Religion).